Working Days Calculator UK

 Why is my result different from another calculator?+

-The two most common reasons: (1) different region — Scotland and Northern Ireland have extra bank holidays; (2) different definition of "working days" — some calculators include Saturdays.
+The two most common reasons: (1) different region — Scotland and Northern Ireland have extra bank holidays; (2) a different definition of "working days" — some calculators include Saturdays or count the start date as day one.
 Check both settings.